deyemiobaa/foodcourt/README.md

 In `src/db/seeds/demo.ts` you can find the seed data for the database.
 Running the seed command will create a user and brand for you to use for testing.

 Use the credentials to test the endpoints.
+- Once you login with the admin credentials, an access token is generated.
+  - To test in places places Postman. pass `Bearer <access_token>` to the Authorization header
+  - To test in the live swagger doc. pass only the <access_token> without any prefix to the authorize modal.
+(Click Authorize on the top right page to show modal)

 ## Improvements